The intersection of folding and function

 |

 The three-dimensional arrangement of the chromosome within which genes reside can profoundly affect gene activity.
-These structural effects remain poorly understood, but Assistant Professor of Plant Science Moussa Benhamed of KAUST and his colleagues have made important progress in exploring how chromosomes are organized in plant cells [1].
+These structural effects remain poorly understood, but Assistant Professor of Plant Science Moussa Benhamed of KAUST and his colleagues have made important progress in exploring how chromosomes are organized in plant cells1.

 The billions of bases of DNA within a given genome are generally maintained in a compacted form wound around histone proteins to form a material called chromatin.
 Not only does chromatin pack up chromosomal DNA, but it is also a highly dynamic system that routinely reorganizes as a means to control gene activity.